knative/client/docs/cmd/kn_service_delete.md

       --target string      Work on local directory instead of a remote cluster (experimental) --wait               Wait for 'service delete' operation to be completed.
-      --wait-timeout int   Seconds to wait before giving up on waiting for service to be deleted. (default 600)
+      --wait-timeout int   Seconds to wait before giving up on waiting for service to be deleted. (default 600) --wait-window int    Seconds to wait for service to be deleted after a false ready condition is returned (default 2)
 ```

 ### Options inherited from parent commands